Boats, Diamonds, Pizza and Hummus. Good times in Amsterdam.

 We had a long time to wait before we were able to check in to our Easy hotel.

-While the Easy Hotel is 'Easy', It wasn't our favourite place to stay.
-For one, you had to pay extra for EVERYTHING.
-Do you want internet, TV, extra towels, extra pillows, earlier check in, coffee, tea, hair dryer, etc. It's all with an extra fee per day.
-(Which would be good for some, for ex: If you basically just need a place to crash for the night.)
-But when you are on holiday and spending time at the hotel or researching places to go, it's not the best option. and two, the bathroom was just a toilet and shower surrounded by glass.
-You could see and hear everything someone was doing in the bathroom.
+The Easy Hotel was adequate but it wasn't our favourite place to stay.
+Firstly, you have to pay extra for EVERYTHING.
+Do you want internet, TV, extra towels, extra pillows, earlier check in, coffee, tea, hair dryer, etc etc?
+It's all available with an extra fee per day.
+If you basically just need a place to crash for the night with no frills then all the extra costs don't matter much.
+When you are on holiday and spending time at the hotel or wanting to research places to go on wifi, it's not the best option.
+Secondly, the rooms are bare bones with just a bed and in our case an actual bathroom.
+We got a disabled room.
+Normally the bathroom at an Easy Hotel is just a toilet and shower surrounded by frosted glass.
+Don't stay in an Easy Hotel with someone you aren't very comfortable with.

-We could have easily taken the bus or tram to our hotel but we had plenty of time to kill so we walked.
+We could have easily taken the bus or tram to our hotel from the cruise terminal.
+We had plenty of time to kill so we walked.
 Walking is underrated.
 We really enjoy walking as a way to sight see.

 For information on using Amsterdam's public transport here is the link: http://www.iamsterdam.com/en/visiting/plan-your-trip/getting-around/public-transport

 The train in The Netherlands is super easy to use.
-It is very clear at the stations which train, and it lists all their destinations.
+It is very clear at the stations where to go, the platforms are labelled well, and a sign lists all their destinations.
 We were a little confused with buying tickets from a machine (Which only takes card) Some stations have customer service desks where you can pay for tickets in cash though!
 Link to Train lines in The Netherlands here: http://travel.thetrainline-europe.com/netherlands-trains/

-The only downside to walking is that Amsterdam side walks are not made for rolling your suitcase.
+The weather couldn't have been any nicer.
+The only downside to walking was that Amsterdam side walks are not made for rolling your suitcase on.

 We made a vlog to go along with this blog post.
 Check it out: